MarkusPiotrowski/bleekWare/README.md

       |- tests/
     ...
    ```
+   Note: If you use the 'Download ZIP' option from the `<> Code` button above, the download will contain the whole repository.
+Copy only the bleekWare subfolder to your project.
-7. If your application should run cross-platform and you require both Bleak and bleekWare, you may want to use conditional imports like this:
+8. If your application should run cross-platform and you require both Bleak and bleekWare, you may want to use conditional imports like this:
    ```python
    import toga